hmcts/pre-power-app-e2e-tests/test-catalogue/test-catalogue-state-management-tests.md

 ## Verify when selecting option to record for an existing case, two buttons are in the correct state
 - Pre-requisite step in order to select the option to record an exisiting case
 - Verify following back and start recording buttons are visible and enabled

+## Verify when accessing the manage bookings page and select the recording by the todays date
+- Pre-requisite step in order to create and select the todays date case via api
+- Search for the recording schedule by today